 In the late 1890’s one such tenant living at The Ockery was James Kistle who was a quarry worker at Foggintor and in his spare time farmed the 4 acre field that was part of the property for bullock rearing.
 He married a woman called Clara and they ended up with eleven children of which eight survived.
 James Kistle died in 1912 leaving Clara to bring up the children and continue with the small farm.
 In 1914 one of Clara’s neighbours, Henry Caunter from Bachelor’s Hall lost two pigs, after a desperate and fruitless search for the animals he reported the loss to the Tavistock police.
 They conducted their own enquiries and found one of the missing pigs in the barn of The Ockery.
 After obtaining a search warrant on the 12th of May the police conducted a search of Clara’s home but found no further evidence.
 Later that day it was reported that she had been seen at Tavistock market attempting to sell some pork meat.
 The following morning she wrote a letter to another neighbour, Mr Coaker who lived at Sherberton Farm, it read; “Dear Mr Coaker, Will you be as kind as to come out as I am in great trouble.
 I have not a friend in the world, and have five children under the age of 14 to keep.
 It is about Harry Caunter’s pigs.
 I will give anything if you come out; you told me you would any time I was in trouble.
 C. Kistle P.S.
 Come out this morning“.
 This letter never reached farmer Coaker and Clara Kistle was found dead in bed on the morning of the 14th of May by her 13 year old daughter Nellie.
 The following inquest was unable to establish the cause of Clara’s death but subsequent searches of her house revealed a packet of arsenic.
 A postmortem was held where quantities of the poison where found in her body, the coroner and jury duly arrived at the conclusion that Clara had committed, “suicide while temporarily insane”.
 The Kistle children were allowed to stay rent-free at the cottage until places could be found for them at a workhouse or orphanage.
 Nobody ever lived at The Ockery again and as noted above the building was demolished in 1925.

 There has always been a great debate regarding another tradition of the Ockery and that is during the Napoleonic Wars, one or two French prisoners of war stayed here.
 These were supposedly two Generals called Rochambeau and Boyé, both parolees.
+Tradition has it that one of them was told that Napoleon was about to land in England and on hearing the news he donned his full dress uniform and began marching up and down the building waiting to greet his emperor.
 But at best it is now believed that the two Generals may have stayed at The Ockery overnight in 1811 as they made their way to Plymouth for repatriation.

 The small clapper bridge that stands beside The Ockery was at one time the original pack-horse bridge that took the road into Princetown.
 Most of the early topographical writers have very little to say about this clapper as it appears the larger more impressive ones at Two Bridges and Postbridge have drawn their attention.
 Page, for example, simply says: “With the exception of a picturesque old ‘clapper’ bridge with two openings, just below the more modern structure spanning the Blackabrook, known as the Ockerry Bridge, there is little to attract attention.”
 The modern bridge that now carries the road was according to Crossing called Trena Bridge and was constructed in 1901, p.111, however, it’s interesting to see that on the OS maps have for a long time called it ‘Oakery Bridge’.
 Could this be initially down to someone getting confused with the local dialect and interpreting ‘Okery’ for ‘Oakery’?